 Patients with severe gynecomastia, particularly those with loose or sagging skin (similar to the appearance of a mature female breast), may wish to have a more extensive procedure involving excision of breast skin plus glandular tissue.
 These procedures are more effective at tightening the breast skin but the scars are much more obvious.

 Prior to any surgical procedure, a general physical examination by a family physician is recommended.
 Dr. Andrade is pleased to send a consultation letter to the family physician if the patient wishes to keep them informed of their operation.
-Routine preoperative blood tests and other tests usually need to be arranged prior to surgery.
+For healthy patients, routine preoperative blood tests usually do not need to be arranged prior to surgery (as per the recommendations of Choosing Wisely Canada).
 It is very important to inform Dr. Andrade about all medications, vitamins, and herbal supplements.
 Some of these substances can increase the risk of bleeding and must be stopped prior to surgery.
-Do not have anything to eat after midnight the evening before surgery.
-Water or clear fluids like ginger ale or apple juice may be consumed in small amounts up to 2 hours before surgery.
+Do not have anything to eat eight hourse before surgery.
+Water or clear fluids like ginger ale or apple juice may be consumed in small amounts up to 3 hours before surgery.
 Dr. Andrade and a registered nurse will review all of these details prior to the operation.

 Day of Surgery

 Male breast reduction surgery is performed under a general anesthetic, either in Dr. Andrade’s accredited private facility in Newmarket, or at Southlake Regional Health Centre.
 The anesthetic is delivered by a board-certified Anaesthesiologist.
 The operation takes approximately 2-2.5 hours and total time spent in the facility is about 4 hours.